malaybaku/VMagicMirror/docs/pages/english/docs/hand_tracking.md

 <div class="doc-ul" markdown="1">

 - Light up the room so your face and hands are captured clearly from the web camera.
+- Large PC monitor becomes a light by itself.
+Detection will be stable when displayed content is basically white.
 - Please put away the objects behind you whose colors are similar to your skin color.
 - For the clothing, please avoid to expose your shoulders and elbows.
 - Be aware of the distance between your hands and camera.
 Too far is NG of course, and detection also fails when the hand is too close to camera.